-Emails from accounts at uwinnipeg.ca are usually not filtered by the UofW email filter.
-Thereby it is strongly recommended that electronic communication is done using your UofW email account to minimize the risk of filtering.
+Emails from accounts at uwinnipeg.ca are usually not filtered by the U of W email filter.
+Thereby it is strongly recommended that electronic communication is done using your U of W email account to minimize the risk of filtering.

 When emailing the instructor, you must include your full name, your student number, and the course number (with section) in the subject line or body of your email.
-You are to use the UofW Webmail system, i.e. webmail.uwinnipeg.ca to communicate with the instructor.
-Do not use the Nexus email system, i.e. mail.nexus.uwinnipeg.ca, Nexus mailbox are not monitored on a regular basis.
+You are to use the U of W Webmail system, i.e. webmail.uwinnipeg.ca to communicate with the instructor.
+Do not use the Nexus email system, i.e. mail.nexus.uwinnipeg.ca, Nexus mailbox is not monitored regularly.